Elimination of the payroll tax credit that went into effect on January 1, 2013 has more than likely affected your take-home pay.

 4. Eliminate Wants and Focus on Needs

-The difference between wants and needs is simple: Anything you’d like to have is a want; anything you must have in order to survive is a need.
+Differentiating between a want and a need is simple and the best budgeting tip.
+Anything you’d like to have is a want; anything you must have in order to survive is a need.

 Reduce and eliminate your wants and cut the cost of your needs as much as possible.